nats-io/nats-architecture-and-design/adr/ADR-50.md

 * Each stream can only have 50 batches in flight at any time
 * Each server can only have 1000 batches in flight at any time
 * A batch that has not had traffic for 10 seconds will be abandoned
+* There will be no maximum size for fast ingest batches
+* Streams with `PersistMode: async` set are compatible with fast ingest

 ### Stream State Constraints